timou0911/Ethernaut-Writeup/21. Shop ★★☆☆☆/README.md

 ## In A Nutshell

-> Never leave interface implementation to unknown contracts.
+> It's dangerous to change the state based on untrusted contracts.

 ## Concept

-1. Never leave an interface unimplemented.
+1. Never leave an interface unimplemented or leave interface implementation to unknown contracts.
 2. `pure` and `view` functions can still be manipulated even though they can't modify states.

 ## Level Target